+A Visual Impact Assessment was compiled by Andre Vercueil Consulting Architects, dated 22 October 2024.
+The assessment concluded that the proposed development would have a very small Visual Impact on the existing landscape.
+Please see report attached as Appendix G7 to the Draft BAR.
-The estimated permanent disturbance area:

-Main dwelling (including garage and storage) 200m2

-Six single Pods / Units 60 m2 (10 m2 each)

-Access road and driveway platform 812 m 2

-Guest Parking 80 m 2

-Total disturbance footprint 1152 m 2

-Total footprint of site as a percentage 2.92 %

-These figures differ from what were given in Appendix G6: Civil Engineering Services, where it is stated that "Total disturbed area inclusive of all structures, road, and driveway = 1072m2".

-On page 18 of the Pre-Application BAR, the following is stated: "As only 6 tourist accommodation units are proposed, the Rural Areas guideline regard it as a small resort where the floor area of a unit can be up to 120m2."
+The estimated permanent disturbance area: The guest parking of 80m 2 was included as part of the development proposal.
+Main dwelling (including garage and storage) 200m 2 Six single Pods / Units 60 m2 (10 m2 each) Access road and driveway platform 812 m2 Guest Parking 80 m 2 Total disturbance footprint 1152 m 2 Total footprint of site as a percentage 2.92 % total loophill of the data percentage These figures differ from what were given in Appendix G6: Civil Engineering Services , where it is stated that "Total disturbed area inclusive of all structures, road, and driveway = 1072m2".
+The proposed development is NOT a small resert.
+This statement is only in relation On page 18 of the Pre-Application BAR, the following is stated: "As only 6 The proposed development is NOT a small resort.
+This statement is only in relation tourist accommodation units are proposed, the Rural Areas guideline to the Rural Areas guidelines. regard it as a small resort where the floor area of a unit can be up to 120m2."
 Please refer to Annexure A for our comments with respect to these guidelines for small resorts.

-The guest parking of $80m^2$ was included as part of the development proposal.

-The proposed development is NOT a small resort.
-This statement is only in relation to the Rural Areas guidelines.

-On page 24, Ecoroute states the following:
+On page 24, Ecoroute states the following: This was included in error and has been amended in the Draft BAR.
 "The property can be described as urban land situated in an area that has been identified in an approved Spatial Development Framework for residential purposes.
 The property does not have a protected status or falls within a conservation area.
-There are no proclaimed heritage sites or scenic routes on the properties."

-This property is outside of the urban edge, is rural (not urban), and is currently zoned Agriculture Zone II, and not Residential.
-It has been classified in the Western Cape Biodiversity Spatial Plan as a Critical Biodiversity Area 1, and therefore is a conservation area.
+There are no proclaimed heritage sites or scenic routes on the properties." ' ' This property is outside of the urban edge , is rural (not urban), and is currently zoned Agriculture Zone II, and not Residential .
+It has been classified in the Western Cape Biodiversity Spatial Plan as a Critical Biodiversity Area 1, and therefore is a conservation area .
 There is a scenic route (Whites Road) adjoining the property.

-"Permissible land uses are those that are compatible with maintaining the natural vegetation cover of CBAs in a healthy ecological state, and that do not result in loss or degradation of natural habitat.
-The following guidelines are extracted from the Western Cape Biodiversity Spatial Plan Handbook 2017."

-"Land uses that should not be located in terrestrial CBAs because they cause loss of natural habitat or ecosystem functionality, include:

-- ♦ Buildings or infrastructure associated with residential, commercial or industrial developments. - ♦Complete-barrier fencing (i.e. game-proof fences) in CBA corridors;"
+"Permissible land uses are those that are compatible with maintaining the As per the Botanical and Terrestrial Biodiversity Impact Assessment (Appendix natural vegetation cover of CBAs in a healthy ecological state, and that G2): do not result in loss or degradation of natural habitat.
+The following 71 guidelines are extracted from the Western Cape Biodiversity Spatial Plan The majority of Erf 301 is mapped as a CBA 1 (i.e., natural Critical Biodiversity Handbook 2017."
+Area), with a small section in the south-west mapped as an ESA 2 (Ecological 1131132331. , Support Area that is currently degraded) and the site is near the Touws "Land uses that should not be located in terrestrial CBAs because they Protected Area.
+The majority of Erf 301 will be zoned as a conservation area, 1 cause loss of natural habitat or ecosystem functionality, include: which is in accordance with the objectives of a CBA.
+The development is unlikely Buildings or infrastructure associated with residential, commercial or to affect the objectives on the CBA mapped on the site given that the reasons industrial developments. for its assignment in this area is: Complete-barrier fencing (i.e. game-proof fences) in CBA corridors;" 1 3 1 1 2 1 2 1 2 1 2 1 2 1 2 1 2 1 2 1